tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/Printing In LiveCode.md

 	print this card -- prints the current card print card 12 -- prints card 12

-For more details on how to specify which cards to print, see the **print** command in the *LiveCode Dictionary*.
+For more details on how to specify which cards to print, see the **print** command in the *Dictionary*.

 To print a scale between 1 and 100% set the **printScale** to a number between 0 and 1.
 To print at 200% set the **printScale** to 2.